 The bi-annual event is the central exchange platform at Get Connected.
-The night consists of two parts: First, recent topics, experiences and developments will be presented and discussed.
-The actual networking takes place during a more festive part of the night.
+The night consists of two parts: First, recent topics, experiences and developments will be presented and discussed during the panel.
+The actual networking takes place during the more festive part of the night.
 Participating at the Get Connected Event does not require to be a member of the mentoring programme.
 We welcome everyone who is interested and are also more than pleased to extend our warm welcome to your friends and partners.

 19:00 Doors open